explaingit

 TLDR

-Turn any Python function or class into a command-line tool automatically with one line of code, no argument parsing needed.
+Python Fire is a Google library that automatically turns any Python function, class, or object into a command-line tool with a single line of code, no argument parsing or boilerplate required.

 Mindmap